Off the plan loans for new developments

 Make sure you consider the bigger picture if buying off the plan.
 Research how many other developments are planned in the area and whether any increase in apartment numbers is justified by new or improved infrastructure, such as transport corridors, business precincts, universities or hospitals.

-Should I research the developer
+Should I research the developer?

 We recommend purchasing from a reputable builder and take the time to research their previous projects.
 Do they use quality contractors?
 Do they deliver projects on time?
 Make a point of visiting some of their projects so you can assess the finished product first-hand.